-Many U.S. veterans of the Afghanistan and Iraq wars aren’t getting needed mental health treatment for conditions such as post-traumatic stress disorder, depression or substance abuse, a national panel of experts says.
+Many U.S. veterans of the Afghanistan and Iraq wars aren’t getting needed mental health care for conditions such as post-traumatic stress disorder, depression or substance abuse, a national panel of experts says.

 Female vets may be at special risk of missing out on services, the report found.